al1brn/geonodes/README.md

 The general rule is that the methods return the first output socket of the node.

-When the node has other output sockets, their are returned as properties of the returned variable.
+When the node has other output sockets, they are returned as properties of the returned variable.

 > [!IMPORTANT]
 > To avoid collision with existing properties, the additional output socket names are **suffixed by _**.